GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 - Create and setup a Cloud Storage bucket and Cloud Pub/Sub topics.
 - Create or verify a configuration for your project.
 - Clone the sample code
-- Specify cron jobs for the App Engine scheduling  app
 - Create the BigQuery dataset
 - Deploy the Dataflow pipelines
 - Clean up